 Output 2.2

-Products and services on building confidence and security in the use of telecommunications/ICTs
+Products and services on [USA ADD]Enhanced awareness and capability of Member States in building confidence and security in the use of telecommunications/ICTs

 Background

 Information and communication technologies (ICTs) are integral to the economic and social development of all nations as well as to the development of the information society.
 Security is an essential element of the operation and use of ICTs and requires that all persons involved be aware of security and take action appropriate to their role.